 CONSERVATION MANAGEMENT and research

-We seek to work in collaboration with other disciplines, including archaeologists, ecologists, conservation architects and landscape architects to provide a comprehensive service to clients.
-We have produced conservation management plans for the National Trust gardens at Melford Hall, Suffolk and a conservation statement for Max Gate, Dorchester.
-We regularly publish our research, which has recently included work on the conservation of Cedrus libanii, The life and works of Capability Brown and Repton in Sussex.
+I work in collaboration with other disciplines, including archaeologists, ecologists, conservation architects and landscape architects to provide a comprehensive service to clients.
+I have produced conservation management plans for the National Trust gardens at Melford Hall, Suffolk and a conservation statement for Max Gate, Dorchester.
+I regularly publish my research, which has recently included work on the conservation of Cedrus libanii, The life and works of Capability Brown and Repton in Sussex.

-We are pleased to be working for Duncan Hamilton and in collaboration with Guy Matheson, Associate Director at SHH Architects to design and build a landscape park to surround their car sales facility in Hampshire.
-This once brownfield site will become a green oasis with formal lawn, serpentine walks, a viewing mound and lavender field.
+I am pleased to have been commissioned by Duncan Hamilton and in collaboration with Guy Matheson, Associate Director at SHH Architects to design and build a landscape park to surround their car sales facility in Hampshire.
+This once brownfield site has become a green oasis with formal lawn, serpentine walks, grass viewing terraces and lavender field.